 If the answer to any of the four questions is “yes,” the sampling results should be compared to the HSCA Screening Levels for ecological sediment, surface water, and surface soil, as applicable.

-Please contact SIRS if any sampling results exceed the HSCA Screening levels to discuss possible additional evaluation of ecological risk.
+Please contact the DNREC Remediation Section if any sampling results exceed the HSCA Screening levels to discuss possible additional evaluation of ecological risk.

 Quantitative cleanup goals shall be based on cumulative carcinogenic and non-carcinogenic risks of 1E-5 or a hazard index of one (1) respectively, except for lead.
 Cleanup goals shall also consider impacts to the environment and ecological effects.